maxh33/showcase-twitter-clone/DEPLOYMENT.md

    - Click "Add New..." > "Project"
    - Select your GitHub repository
    - Set the "Framework Preset" to "Create React App"
-   - Configure the "Root Directory" to `frontend`
+   - Configure the "Root Directory" to `frontend` (this is critical - make sure it's just `frontend`, not nested)

 3. **Set environment variables**
    - Add these variables in the Vercel project settings: